 Promote a healthy lifestyle – Why not encourage your employees to step away from the screen and get active?
-Here at Carrot Recruitment, we’ve implemented ‘Fitness February’ to keep our teams connected, while encouraging an element of competition.
+Here at Carrot Recruitment, we implement lots of different initiatives to keep our teams connected, while encouraging an element of competition.
 This is a great way to show your employees that you care about their wellbeing, while fortifying the bond between colleagues and teams.

 Kindness among colleagues and teammates is probably even easier to achieve as it doesn’t involve a big group of people and various schedules.
 So, what ideas can we put into practice if we want to show each other some kindness?